zacklow28/tp/docs/DeveloperGuide.md

 **Command History**: Each executed command is recorded in `CommandHistory`, allowing users to navigate through past commands using the UP and DOWN arrow keys.
 This navigation updates the command input field, facilitating easy re-execution or modification of previous commands.

-### \[Proposed\] Undo/redo feature
+### Undo/redo feature Implementation

-#### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
+The undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `VersionedAddressBook#commit()` — Saves the current address book state in its history.
 * `VersionedAddressBook#undo()` — Restores the previous address book state from its history.